alinex/node-report/README.md

 html = new Report({source: markdownText}).toHtml()
 ```

+### Mask characters

+To mask some characters to be not interpreted as markdown, you may use `\` before
-> Use `\` before the special markdown signs (see below) or automatically mask them using
+the special markdown signs or automatically mask them using `Report.mask text`
-> `Report.mask text` if you didn't want to interpret them as markdown.
+if you didn't want to interpret them as markdown.

 Report Elements